 WHAT TO EXPECT

-A visit to the Wick Theatre and Costume Museum will be a guaranteed memorable experience.
+A visit to the Costume World Costume Museum will be a guaranteed memorable experience.
 Presented in a fully interactive environment with immersive multimedia, your tour will be led by a knowledgeable and entertaining theatre professional able to give you a remarkable, “up close and personal” look at the costumes on display.

 Following your afternoon tour, you’ll enjoy a sumptuous luncheon prepared by our executive chef at the Wick Theatre’s Tavern Restaurant, a loving homage to the famed Tavern-on-the-Green® complete with the original Tavern’s grand foyer Chandelier and original china.